 4) The dishes.
 I have a dishwasher.
 It’s installed, bought and paid for.
 I want to use it, not because I want to waste water, but because I can’t possibly hand-wash a dish as well as a machine can.
 On the other hand, my husband believes you use a dish, rinse it under water, and babe, “it’s good to go!”

 5) The crunchy underfoot carpet issue.
-We have a dog who is pretty much anorexic and literally subsists on dog biscuits, which is why there are little crunchy pieces underfoot through almost every square inch of my house, as well as the usual foot traffic dirt which accumulates.
+We have two dogs which is why there are little crunchy pieces underfoot through almost every square inch of my house, as well as the usual foot traffic dirt which accumulates.
 And so, I vacuum, probably twice a week.
-In doing so, I need to contend with my husband’s grimacing and endless quips that I have a “vacuum addiction.”
+In doing so, I need to contend with my husband’s grimacing and endless quips that I have a vacuum addiction.
 Whereas I feel I simply like to walk on a surface where I am not perpetually crunching pieces underfoot.

 Seriously I could regale you with at LEAST 10 more sticking points my husband and I have to contend with and how living with the opposite sex on a regular basis could, perhaps drive someone to drink … A LOT.

 So getting back to my original question, do you think your marriage would be better if you lived apart?